Updated: Apr 13

 I have written about cleaning bird feeders extensively.
 I will not copy and paste all that information here, but I will reiterate, CLEAN YOUR FEEDERS!

 Now, I promised to tell you why to avoid feeders with ports.
-One of the most common bird diseases in conjunctivitis.
+One of the most common bird diseases is conjunctivitis.
 The bacteria infect the bird's eyes and cause the eye to swell shut.
 However, before the bird's certain death, they can spread the bacteria.
 Feeders using ports require the bird to do what?
 Put their head into the port to collect food.
 The result is whole flocks becoming infected.

-Above, you saw two examples of this finch-killer.
-If those photos do not move you to clean your feeders and avoid feeders with ports, bird-feeding is not for you.
+Above, you see a photo of this finch-killer.
+If this photo does not move you to clean your feeders and avoid feeders with ports, feeding birds is not for you.

 These are some cheaper alternatives to our suggested platform and finch feeders.
 These are great start options if you do not wish to invest a large sum of money into watching birds at your feeders.

-Best "Cheap" Platform Feeder: Wild Wings Cedar Tray Bird Feeder
+Best Affordable Platform Feeder: Wild Wings Cedar Tray Bird Feeder

 For the price, this feeder receives stellar ratings online.

-Best "Cheap" Finch Feeder: C&S Products 3 Pack of Nyjer Sacks
+Best Affordable Finch Feeder: C&S Products 3 Pack of Nyjer Sacks

 How to Mount Bird Feeders

 We prefer to hang our feeders from existing structures/features.
 However, if you do not have a tree, bush, deck, or other structure, you need a shepherd's hook.
 These are easy to press into the ground, and they come in a variety of styles.
 If you live in a windy area, you may want to consider further anchoring the hook to a structure or the ground.

-Best "Flocking" Feeder Hanger: Ashman Shepherd Hook 65 inch
+Best Bird Feeder Hanger: Ashman Shepherd Hook 65 inch

 This hook has received solid ratings in online reviews!
 It will likely outlive any bird feeder that you hang on it!

 If the photo below gives you nightmares, you know the scourge that is squirrels.
 You could buy the awful plastic shields that cannot completely stop a crafty squirrel, or you could use a cheap, natural, and tasty solution.

 That solution is CAYENNE PEPPER.
 Want to know more?
 Check out our post on "How to Defeat a Squirrel."